We love these darling felt flower rings featured on the

 Goody Bags for Art Lovers

-Mama Jen of Paint Cut Paste puts it best when she says, "It is easy being green!"
+Paint Cut Paste puts it best when she says, "It is easy being green!"
 And that's exactly why we're excited to share her idea for making handmade flower tote bags -- perfect for an art-making birthday bash.

 Children will love designing their own canvas tote bags that they can use in years to come.
 And before they leave you can fill them up with fun art supplies to keep them busy, such as homemade recycled crayons, colorful chalk, and much more!